-For girls, an intensely itchy rash, and a vaginal discharge are the usual symptoms.
+An intensely itchy rash and a vaginal discharge are the usual symptoms for girls.
 Painful urination is also one of the symptoms.
 Genital thrush is not a sexually transmitted infection.
 Some of the reasons we already discussed above can lead to genital thrush in a young girl under the age of 16 years.
 These are poor hygiene or damp underclothing or swimsuits.

 Genital Thrush in boys (candida balanitis)

-Boys may have a very intense itchy rash in the privates with red, inflamed or very dark and sore penis.
+Boys may have a very intense itchy rash with a red, inflamed, dark, and sore penis in the privates.
 In both these conditions, there is pain with passing urine.

-In any cases of genital irritation, it is important to be on the lookout for signs of sexual abuse in the child and report to your doctor if you have such concerns.
+In any case of genital irritation, it is important to be on the lookout for signs of sexual abuse in the child and report to your doctor if you have such concerns.

-To reduce the chance of fungal toenail infections if your children swim, make sure they always wear footgear in the changing rooms and showers.
+To reduce the chance of fungal toenail infections if your children swim, ensure they always wear footgear in the changing rooms and showers.

 Make sure they dry their feet completely after a swim and shower – before getting back into outdoor or regular shoes.